codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 curl -v localhost:5000/now-nocache
 ```

-This demonstrates how to test cache headers.
+This demonstrates how to test a cdn in a docker container.